voucherifyio/voucherify-js-sdk/packages/sdk/README.md

 # 🛠️ Contributing

 Bug reports and pull requests are welcome through [GitHub Issues](https://github.com/voucherifyio/voucherify-nodejs-sdk/issues).
-Read more about how to Contribute to Voucherify.js by visiting [CONTRIBUTING.md](/contributing.md)
+Read more about how to Contribute to Voucherify JS SDK by visiting [CONTRIBUTING.md](/contributing.md)

 # 🗄️ Changelog